Bwc9876/WCPCI/DEPLOYMENT.md

 ## Prerequisites

-The server you're running on will need a few dependencies:
+The server you're running on will need a few dependencies (this is handled by Nix if you're using it):

 - libxml2
 - libxslt